mdave16/mdave16.github.io/index.md

 # Hey!

-I'm Mayur Dave and I am a polyglot software engineer at eBay.
+I'm Mayur Dave and I am a polyglot software engineer at Ki Insurance.
 I enjoy mathematics, hiking, and board games.
 I have my old maths notes available online on this website.
 [Reach out](contact "Contact me") if there is anything you want up!
 You can also ask about coding and teaching.

 Here are some of the things I'm currently working on: